adnanwahab/interactive-webgpu-notebooks-svg-100--unanimous-decisions-government-wizard-spells-city-creation/readme.md

 accumulate in structured manner to 100 billion accumulated wisdom and knowledge so next 8 billion are more happy

 happy = default state when informed about progress

+# table of contents
+how to write a map with lots of data how to write a particle simulation how to write a hand writing neural net how to redesign your mind/fate with learning about unconscious biases

+how to program an AI with voice and a nodegraph with compute shaders how to import a server-side trained model into the browser for more intelligent applications

+how to implement/design the hardware needed to drive a car with robotics - 5 parts simulation, planning, control, prediction, perception
+# purpose of course
+get kindergarderners to play with simulations and learn cool stuff with sliders inspire the advanced beginners with a clear staircase to build their dreams at a startup or their dream job give self-learners a path to get a job by learning new skills that are useful get self-learners a job with giving research papers to spike on for companies